WISE-Community/WISE-VLE--Deprecated--/src/main/webapp/vle/themes/wise/README.txt

 6. "date" - Date and time the theme was created/updated (String)
 7. "screenshot" - Preview screenshot of theme (File path relative to theme root)
 8. "thumb" - Preview thumbnail image of theme (File path relative to theme root),
-9. "logo" - VLE logo for this theme; usually displayed in HTML for the VLE - see "vle_logo" DOM element in "vle_body.html" (File path relative to theme root)
+9. "logo" - VLE logo for this theme; usually displayed in HTML for the project VLE - see "vle_logo" DOM element in "vle_body.html" (File path relative to theme root)
-10. "i18n" - Setting to specify whether internationalization is enabled/required for this theme; See "Internationalization" section below for more details (Boolean)
+10. "i18n" - Setting to specify whether internationalization is enabled for this theme; See "Internationalization" section below for more details (Boolean)
 11. "css" - CSS files required by theme (Array of file paths relative to theme root)
 12. "js" - Javascript files required by theme; Optional (Array of file paths relative to theme root)